 In one of the first instances, tACS was applied at the individual alpha frequency (as measured in occipital cortex) and revealed an increase in alpha power during electroencephalography (EEG) measurement after tACS compared to before (Zaehle et al., 2010), which some reports of an after effect up to 30 minutes after stimulation (Neuling et al., 2013).
 Moreover, when applying tACS at a range of frequencies (4 - 16 Hz), an increase in alpha power was observed at 10 Hz, with a decrease in power that eventually fades into non-significance as frequencies outside a band of 8 - 12 Hz were used (Merlet et al., 2013).
 The effects of tACS on frequency-specific changes in power are thought to be caused by spike-timing depended plasticity (Vossen et al., 2015).
 In a series of experiments, where individual alpha frequency tACS was delivered during EEG, an increase in alpha power was observed after alpha frequency tACS (Vossen et al., 2015).
 The increase in alpha power did not occur at the same phase as the tACS stimulation, suggesting that alpha oscillations were not being entrained at the tACS frequency.
 Instead, it appears that tACS increases power of dominant alpha frequency at rest, particularly when the frequency of tACS is just below this natural frequency (Vossen et al., 2015).
 This evidence shows where the potential of tACS lies as a therapeutic or experimental tool.

 The strength of tACS or tDCS is its ability to probe the causal relevance of brain oscillations.
 However, the majority of experiments so far administer sinusoidal waveforms.
 However, real oscillations that take place in the brain are not always sinusoidal (Cole & Voytek, 2017).
 A waveform can possess the properties of tACS whilst also possessing non-sinusoidal properties.
-For example, sawtooth waveforms with a positive ramp up at individual alpha frequency (IAF) have been demonstrated to significant alter alpha power following tACS administration (Dowsett & Herrmann, 2016).
+For example, sawtooth waveforms with a positive ramp up at individual alpha frequency (IAF) have been demonstrated to significantly alter alpha power following tACS administration (Dowsett & Herrmann, 2016).
 Such waveforms are also complementary to tACS artefact techniques when tACS is combined with electroencephalography (EEG) (Dowsett & Herrmann, 2016; Dowsett et al., 2019).
-Such waveforms are showing promise in modulating the amplitude of posterior steady state evoked potentials (SSVEPs) (Dowsett et al., 2019).
+Such waveforms are showing promise in modulating the amplitude of posterior steady state evoked potentials (SSVEPs) (Dowsett et al., 2020).

 The following products from our catalogue are associated with this technique.
 To find out more about these supported devices, follow the links below or get in touch via email or phone.